nickjhathaway/TwoBit/README.md

 #configure, compiler can be set or environmental CC and CXX will be used
 CC=clang-3.5 CXX=clang++-3.5 ./configure.py
 #download cppitertools, cppprogutils
-./setup.py -compfile compfile.mk #compfile.mk created by configure
+./setup.py --compfile compfile.mk #compfile.mk created by configure
 #compile
 make -j 4
 #binary now located in TwoBit/bin/